vibewell25/vibewell/docs/docs/testing/TESTING.md

 - **Slow Tests**: Tests that take too long due to integration complexity
   - Solution: Focus on critical paths and use selective mocking # Mobile Web Compatibility Testing Guide

-This document outlines the comprehensive approach for testing and optimizing Vibewell's mobile experience across various device types.
+This document outlines the comprehensive approach for testing and optimizing VibeWell's mobile experience across various device types.

 ## Testing Devices